aofarrel/SRANWRP/wdl.md

 # WDL Information
-Note: You don't enter the Docker container and then run the WDL.
-Instead, you run the WDL, which then does bash stuff in the Docker container.
+WDL stands for Workflow Description Language.
+[You can read more about it here](https://openwdl.org/), but essentially is a language made for running batch tasks, usually by leveraging Docker.
+You don't enter the Docker container and then run the WDL script.
+Instead, you run the WDL script, which then does bash stuff in the Docker container.

+## Common arguments used in this repo

 **disk_size** (default: 50 gigabytes)
 What disk size to use.
 Treated as a maximum by GCP (including Terra) and a minimum by some other backends.